harshitamandalika/harshitamandalika/README.md

 2. **Multimodal Machine Learning for Meal Nutrition Analysis**
    - This project predicts meal calorie content by integrating time-series data - CGM data, image data, and tabular data- demographic & gut viome data using a multimodal machine learning approach.
 It demonstrates the potential of data fusion techniques to enhance health tracking and dietary recommendations.

+3. **Improving CLIP Training for Multimodal Learning**
+   - Developed advanced training algorithms to enhance CLIP model performance in retrieval and zero-shot classification tasks.
+The approach achieved 2nd place in a competition, showcasing innovations in optimizing multimodal learning.

 4. **Brain Tumor Detection**
    - Proposed three methods to detect Brain tumors from MRI scans.
 The first method involved detecting brain tumors using image processing alone.
 This included the following: pre-processing, filtering, image segmentation, and morphological operations.
 The second and third methods involved using Gaussian Blur and Canny Edge Detection